mccornet/pl-900/06 - PowerAppsPortal.md

 ### Table lists and table forms

-The strength of Power Apps portals is the ability to interact with information and data that is stored in Microsoft Dataverse.
-Table lists and table forms are used in Power Apps portals to define what data should render on the portal from Microsoft Dataverse, such as a list of rows from a table or a form to capture and display data for a specific row.
+***The strength of portals is the ability to interact with information and data that is stored in Dataverse.
+Table lists and table forms are used in portals to define what data should be rendered.*** Such as a list of rows from a table or a form to capture and display data for a specific row.

-A webpage row can be linked to a **table list** or an **table form**.
-The linked list or form will be used by the template to render the page layout with data from Microsoft Dataverse, such as a list of all *Active Contacts* to form the above *Member Directory* list.
-In the **Properties** pane on the right of the above example, you see that this table list was created to display the *Active Contacts* view from the *contacts* table.
+***A webpage row can be linked to a "table list" or a "table form".
+The linked list or form will be used by the template to render the page layout with data from Dataverse***, such as a list of all *Active Contacts* to form the above *Member Directory* list.

-Table lists can include functionality like filtering and sorting and can also have actions associated with them to enable Create/Edit/Read abilities and to trigger workflows.
-With this, App Makers can determine what will happen when a user opens a row from a list, such as taking them to a form displaying the details of the selected row.
+***"Table lists" can include functionality like filtering, sorting, and also actions associated with them to enable Create/Edit/Read abilities and to trigger workflows.*** With this, App Makers can determine what will happen when a user opens a row from a list, such as taking them to a form displaying the details of the selected row.

-In the above example, the App Maker has dictated that the user will be taken to the **Table Form** if they want to *create* or view *details* for a specific row from a list.

 ## Themes

-In Power Apps portals, the **Enable basic theme** feature is set to **Off**.
-When you turn on this feature, you can use default themes called **Presets**.
-You can also create copies of the preset themes for additional customization.
+***In portals by default the "Enable basic theme feature" is disabled - set to "Off".
+When you turn on this feature, you can use default themes called Presets.
+Create copies of the preset themes for additional customization.***

 <details>
  <summary>Enabling a Theme</summary>